 Previous versions of GOTS may be found under downloads.

-The Manual is a flexible quality assurance tool that provides advice and clarification to GOTS approved certifiers and users and may, therefore, be updated as needed without undergoing a formal standard revision procedure.
+The Manual is a flexible quality assurance tool that provides advice and clarification to GOTS-approved certifiers and users and may, therefore, be updated as needed without undergoing a formal standard revision procedure.
 The interpretations, corrections and further clarifications provided in this document are binding for all approved GOTS certifiers and users of GOTS.

-The Implementation Manual is revised as and when additional guidance is necessary for GOTS entities, certifiers and other stakeholders.
-Typically, new versions of the Implementation Manual are released along with new versions of the Standard.
+The Manual is revised as and when additional guidance is necessary for GOTS entities, certifiers and other stakeholders.
+Typically, new versions of the Manual are released along with new versions of the Standard.

 GOTS is backed up by stakeholder-based decision bodies/technical committees which ensure that the views of relevant stakeholders are considered.
 The GOTS approved certification bodies are also actively involved in the GOTS revision process through the ‘Certifiers Council’.